This list is representative of the nature and number of electives offered each year.

 Professor Santiago Gallino

 Retailing is at the forefront of business changes through its direct connection with the consumer.
-It generates, predicts and fulfills demand for the rest of the economy.
+It generates, predicts and fulfill demand for the rest of the economy.
 It is an intensely dynamic industry, with continuous changes in marketing channels, formats, technology, and sourcing.
 It has gone through remarkable developments through history, and has often been an incubator for new business concepts.
 Currently, retailing is one of the main drivers of economic growth and transformation in emerging markets around the world, through both global sourcing and global marketing.
 In the US, retailing comprises 40% of the economy, and is the largest employer.
 Retailing is also a laboratory to learn and test concepts that may apply to other businesses.
 Various types of sophisticated data can be collected in retailing easier than in other industries.
 Performance can be measured accurately and promptly.
 Managers in retailing receive rapid feedback on their decisions.
 Retailers can change their strategies and product mix in relatively short periods of time.
 Finally, low entry and exit barriers magnify risks and rewards in this industry, so that we find firms with stellar growth as well those with a history of bankruptcies.
-This course will examine various new developments in retailing and the application of operations management principles to these developments.
+This Research to Practice Seminar will examine various new developments in retailing and the application of operations management principles to these developments.
 There are many exciting topics in retailing.
 These include demand forecasting methods, responsive supply chains, incentives, store execution, assortment planning, in-store experiments, retailing in emerging markets, internet-based retailing, innovation, use of new technologies, growth and risk management, performance assessment, and impact on financial performance.
+We will discuss various aspects of these topics during the course.

 SUPPLY CHAIN MANAGEMENT MINI (SCMM)